Silky and rich baked pumpkin custard is like pumpkin pie without the crust. Serve it with whipped cream and chopped pecans.

 Pumpkin custard can be made in advance.
 Fully cook and cool the custard before storing it in the refrigerator.
 Cover it with plastic wrap and refrigerate for up to three days.

 To prevent a skin from forming over the top of the custard, press the plastic wrap lightly against the surface of the custard.

 - 2 teaspoon cornstarch

 - ½ teaspoon kosher salt

 - ¼ teaspoon ground ginger

-- In large bowl, whisk pumpkin, eggs, milk and vanilla.
-In small bowl, mix brown sugar, cornstarch, spices and salt, breaking up any clumps.
+- In a small bowl, mix the cornstarch, spices, and salt.
+Break up any clumps.

-- Pour into four ¾-cup custard cups.
-Place the cups in a 9 X 11-inch baking pan.
-Add enough warm water to come halfway up the sides of the custard cups.
+- Pour the mixture into four 6-ounce ramekins or custard cups, dividing evenly.
+Place the cups in a 9 X 13-inch baking pan with high sides.
+Add enough warm or boiling water to the baking pan that it comes halfway up the sides of the cups.

 - Bake for 40 to 50 minutes, or until set and browned lightly.
 When set, the center will have a slight jiggle and a knife inserted into the center will come out clean.
 Carefully transfer the pumpkin custard to a wire rack to cool.